-With Rochester Scholars, you’ll use Rochester’s open curriculum as a model by selecting classes you’re most passionate about.
-The noncredit course offerings reflect Rochester’s areas of study and are structured like college seminars.
-Students can choose up to two courses per session, from fields like the arts, engineering, English, history, humanities, mathematics, medicine, modern languages, music, and sciences.
-Partners include the Eastman School of Music, the Medical Center, the School of Nursing, and the Hajim School of Engineering.
-Students participate in class discussions, field trips, group projects, experiments, and labs, putting new found knowledge to use in creative ways.
+With Rochester Scholars, students will use Rochester’s flexible curriculum as a model by selecting classes they’re most passionate about.
+The non-credit course offerings reflect Rochester’s areas of study and are structured like college seminars.
+Students can choose up to two courses per session, from fields like the arts, engineering, English, history, mathematics, medicine, modern languages, music, and science.
+Partners include the Eastman School of Music, the Medical Center, the School of Nursing, the Warner School of Education, and the Hajim School of Engineering.
+Students will participate in class discussions, field trips, group projects, experiments, and labs, putting new found knowledge to use in creative ways.